Harvesting forage cereals

 Conditioner-only machines will also achieve the desired effects, but will require the extra pass as soon as possible after mowing.

-The conditioned stems will also allow a more reliable and easier 'picking up' by harvester and baler pick-ups and subsequent feeding into the respective cutting or roller mechanisms.
+The conditioned stems will also allow a more reliable and easier picking up by harvester and baler pick-ups and subsequent feeding into the respective cutting or roller mechanisms.

-Tedders (See Figure 3), which spread the mown crop after mowing, will also increase wilting rate, but may not be so effective on high yielding crops and may fatigue the equipment.
+Tedders (Figure 3), which spread the mown crop after mowing, will also increase wilting rate, but may not be so effective on high yielding crops and may fatigue the equipment.
 If a tedder is used in a heavy crop, retedding half to one day later may be necessary to even out the wilting throughout the windrow.
 Be wary of creating clumps with repeated teddings in heavy crops.

 Another disadvantages of using a tedder in cereal crops, apart from the extra pass required to do this job, is that the tedder must be set up to avoid the tynes picking up soil while operating.
 Be aware that the leaves may dry much quicker than the stems if a tedder is used in crops at the later growth stages (grain formation).
 However, a tedder is very beneficial to respread a crop that has been weather affected.

-Soft dough stage
+Harvesting at soft dough stage

 The DM content of wheat, barley and triticale at the soft dough stage of growth will be in the desired DM range as a standing crop range.
 They can be either direct harvested with forage harvesters fitted with specifically designed cutting fronts or pre-mown and immediately picked up by the forage harvester.

-Most other forage harvesting machines such as self-loading wagons cut the material to varying lengths, often over 200 mm, making adequate compaction very difficult.
+Most other forage harvesting machines such as self-loading wagons cut the material to varying lengths, often over 200mm, making adequate compaction very difficult.

 The drier the crop DM content at harvest, the shorter the chop length required.
 Chopping the material short also ensures a thorough mixing of the high nutritive heads with the much lower nutritive stems and leaves.